nikhilaravi/learn-node/README.md

 ```

-Inside `require` the relative path to the file needs to be specified:
+Inside the call to `require`, the relative path to the file needs to be specified:

 ```js
 ./[filename] for a file in the same directory ../[filename] for a file in the directory above the current file
 ```
-This is explained in more detail in the [Node Docs](https://nodejs.org/api/modules.html#modules_file_modules)
+Relative paths are explained in more detail in the [Node Docs](https://nodejs.org/api/modules.html#modules_file_modules)

-## Install the NodeJS version manager module

-`npm install -g n`

-Use this to set which version of node you are running.

 ## Create your first http server!